-Figure 5-15 Wireless Settings
+Figure 4-15 Wireless Settings

-- SSID Enter a value of up to 32 characters.
+SSID - Enter a value of up to 32 characters.
 The same name (SSID) must be assigned to all wireless devices in your network.
-The default SSID is TP-LINK, but it is recommended strongly that you change your networks name (SSID) to a different value.
+The default SSID is TP-LINK_XXXXXX(XXXXXXX indicates the last unique six characters of each Router's MAC address), but it is recommended strongly that you change your networks name (SSID) to a different value.
 This value is case-sensitive.
-For example, TP-LINK is NOT the same as tp-link. - Region Select your region from the pull-down list.
+For example, TP-LINK is NOT the same as tp-link.

+Region - Select your region from the pull-down list.
 This field specifies the region where the wireless function of the router can be used.
 It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.